lmullen/lincolnmullen.com/source/_posts/2013-03-07-upcoming-course-religion-in-the-19th-century.markdown

-a history of nineteenth-century religion, the design of the course came out of a discussion with [Jeff McClurken][] and Caleb McDaniel at Jeff's workshop on "Teaching Digital History" and a discussion with [Mills Kelly][] and others his session on "Disruptive Pedagogy," both at [THATCamp AHA][] in New Orleans.
+a history of nineteenth-century religion, the design of the course came out of a discussion with [Jeff McClurken][] and Caleb McDaniel at Jeff's workshop on "Teaching Digital History" and a discussion with [Mills Kelly][] and others at his session on "Disruptive Pedagogy," both at [THATCamp AHA][] in New Orleans.
 I've taken as models Jeff's course ["Adventures in Digital History"][], Mills's ["Dead in Virginia"][] historical methods course, and [Tona Hangen's][] [Digital Worcester][]